 Table 6 includes options for students in grades one through three who have visual impairments, hearing impairments, dual-sensory impairments, significant cognitive disabilities, significant speech impairments (i.e., stutter or apraxia), or are mute.
+Students who participate in the alternate assessment will need to have the "one percent" (1% flag) set in the SIS System.
+For any additional questions regarding the alternate assessment, please contact the USBE Special Education Assessment Specialist.

+Table 6

-Table 6 Alternative Assessment and Alternate Assessment Options Grades 1st-3rd Grade
+Alternative Assessment and Alternate Assessment Options

+1st-3rd Grades